kwizl/youtube/README.md

-# youtube
-A clone of the youtube video channel.
-It contains a navigation bar( Contains: logo, searchbox, button and user icons), the main video(Contains: title, like and dislike, user avatar, views and subscribe button) and the recommended videos(Contains: video title andd views).

-# Microverse Project
+# Youtube

-A clone of the youtube video channel.
-It contains a navigation bar( Contains: logo, searchbox, button and user icons), the main video(Contains: title, like and dislike, user avatar, views and subscribe button) and the recommended videos(Contains: video title andd views).
+It is a clone of the youtube video channel.
+It contains a navigation bar( Contains: logo, search box, button, and user icons), video(Contains: title, like and dislike, user avatar, views and subscribe button) and, the recommended videos(Contains: video title and the number of views).

 ## Built With